-Before I started this blog, I was already doing the ketogenic diet.
+I done the ketogenic diet before starting this blog.
 I had no trouble losing weight on the keto diet.

-I can honestly tell you that I lost weight just by eating plenty of fat.
+I lost weight by eating plenty of fat.
 I know, sounds ridiculous right?

 Who would have thought that eating fat can force your body to burn fat?
 I would never have imagined it until I watched “The Magic Pill.”